 Custody Intake DPOs have the discretion to release youth on PPP if they meet the specific detention criteria established by the Chief Probation Officer and are not precluded from release by the five criteria outlined above for court-authorized releases.
 The Custody Intake DPO will review the score provided by the Risk Assessment Instrument (RAI) to determine eligibility for release on PPP.
-Typically a youth scoring between six (6) and nine (9) should be released on the PPP.
+Typically, a youth scoring between should be released on PPP.

-5. Field Releases
+Field Releases

 Field DPOs may release youth under their supervision on PPP if the youth meets the detention criteria used by Custody Intake to detain a youth at juvenile hall.
-If the youth does not meet detention criteria, then the youth is not eligible for release onto the PPP unless the PPP SPO approves the release.
-All field release youth will be released on GPS units.
+If the youth does not meet detention criteria, then the youth is not eligible for release on PPP unless the PPP SPO approves the release.
+All field release youth will be released on GPS.

 The field release option is to be used as a detention alternative.
 DPOs/SPOs releasing youth on PPP pending a probation violation petition should not be recommending custody time as this is contrary to the decision to release on PPP.
-Further, the PPP is meant to only provide an alternative to detention while the youth is going through the court process; therefore, PPP should not be used as a dispositional recommendation in court reports or probation violations.
+It is important to remember that going through the court process; therefore, PPP should not be used as a dispositional recommendation in court reports or probation violations.

-- 6. Youth or members of the residence supervised by an armed DPO. - a.
-Youth who are supervised by the Gang Violence Suppression Unit will not be placed on PPP via field release and pending the outcome of their detention hearing.
-The GVS SPO will override these probation violations into custody for the safety of the youth and the community. - b.
-Any youth ordered onto the PPP who reside in a residence where any person living there is being supervised by an armed DPO will NOT have home calls made by the PPP DPO.
-Instead, the PPP DPO will contact the youth at school or in the office and will work closely with the armed DPO to make any home contacts with the youth.
+6. Youth or members of the residence supervised by an armed DPO.

+Youth who are supervised by the Gang Violence Suppression (GVS) Unit will not be placed on PPP via field release and pending the outcome of their detention hearing.
+The GVS SPO will enforce probations violations and take the youth in custody when these probation violations endanger the safety of the youth and the community.